-Collections (excluding electronic funds transfers)
+4) Collections (excluding electronic funds transfers)

-4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
-Randomly select 5 deposit sites (or all deposit sites if less than 5).

-Obtained listing of deposit sites and management's representation that the listing is complete.

-5. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one collection location for each deposit site (i.e., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that:
+- A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
+Randomly select 5 deposit sites (or all deposit sites if less than 5). - Obtained a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete. - B. For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
+Randomly select one collection location for each deposit site (i.e., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that:

 Obtained a listing of collection locations for each deposit site and management's representation that the listing is complete.
-Obtained written representation and procedures relating to employee job duties.
+Obtained written policies and procedures relating to employee job duties.

-a) Employees responsible for cash collections do not share cash drawers/registers.

-Employees responsible for collecting cash do share cash drawers.

-b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit.

-In one location, the employee responsible for collecting cash is also responsible for preparing/making the bank deposit and another employee does not reconcile collection documentation to the deposit.

-c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.

-d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, are not responsible for collecting cash, unless another employee/official verifies the reconciliation.

-6. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
-Observe the bond or insurance policy for theft was enforced during the fiscal period.

-St. Martin Parish Clerk of Court did not have a bond or theft insurance policy for any of the employees that have access to cash.

-- 7. Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - a) Observe that receipts are sequentially pre-numbered.
+- Employees responsible for cash collections do not share cash drawers/registers; Employees responsible for collecting cash do share cash drawers. - ii.
+Each employee responsible for collecting cash is not also responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit; - In one location, the employee responsible for collecting cash is also responsible for preparing/making the bank deposit and another employee does not reconcile collection documentation to the deposit. - iii.
+Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and - No exceptions noted. - iv.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, is (are) not responsible for collecting cash, unless another employee/official verifies the reconciliation. - No exceptions noted. - C. Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
+Observe the bond or insurance policy for theft was in force during the fiscal period. - No exceptions noted. - D. Randomly select two deposit dates for each of the 5 bank accounts selected for Bank Reconciliations procedure #3A (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
+Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - i.
+Observe that receipts are sequentially pre-numbered.

+ii.
+Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.

+iii.
+Trace the deposit slip total to the actual deposit per the bank statement.